-The 2020 Kitsap County CDBG/HOME Policy Plan provides guidance for applicants on things such as eligibility, overview of the funding allocation process, regulatory requirements, and local policy decisions for funding awarded during the 2020 Coordinated Grant Application cycle.
+The 2026 Kitsap County CDBG/HOME Policy Plan provides guidance for applicants on things such as eligibility, overview of the funding allocation process, regulatory requirements, and local policy decisions for funding awarded during the 2026 Coordinated Grant Application cycle.

 The allocation of Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME) funds are guided by the Strategic Plan which is a part of the Consolidated Plan.
-Kitsap County and the City of Bremerton have prepared a Consolidated Plan for 2016-2020 in order to implement our community's federal program funds.
-The purpose of the plan is to evaluate community needs and set goals for the five-year plan period.
-Kitsap County's Plan outlines the priorities and goals which guide the allocation of funds over the five-year period.
-The funds allocated through the 2020 grant application cycle will be included in an Action Plan associated with the 2016-2020 Consolidated Plan.
+Kitsap County and the City of Bremerton are preparing a Consolidated Plan for 2026-2030 that will be submitted to HUD in November.
+The purpose of the plan is to evaluate community needs and set priorities and goals which guide the allocation of funds over the five-year period.
+The funds allocated through the 2026 grant application cycle will be included in the 2026 Action Plan associated with the 2026-2030 Consolidated Plan.